Edwards-Alex/mern-estate/Real Estate app.md

   export default OAuth
   ```

-- add  functionaily at auth.controller.js then add this functionaily at router
+- add  functionality at auth.controller.js then add this functionality at router

 - ```js
   import userModel from "../models/User.model.js";